 What currency are prices shown in?
 What currency can I pay in?

-Prices in the listing summaries are shown in Canadian Dollars (CDN).
+Prices in the listing summaries are shown in Canadian Dollars (CAD).
 The currency of the payment should also be in Canadian Dollars.

 Can I get a refund?

 If you have to cancel your trip (especially at the last minute), you may forfeit a portion or all of your rental fees.
 There are ways to protect yourself.

 First, be aware that we have a 60 day cancellation policy.
 After that, we will refund you only if we are able to rent your guest suite to someone else.
 We will try hard to do so.